ayushm/Beepi-ProjectX/README.md

 ![alt text](http://i.imgur.com/fIkNa5N.png "Sample Screenshot")

-To run locally, clone or download the repo, and run it on an http server (otherwise car image won't load).
+To run locally, clone or download the repo, and run it on an http server (otherwise car images won't load).
 For users with python installed you can start a simple local http server by navigating to the repo in terminal and then using the command:
 > python -m SimpleHTTPServer 8000

 The site will then be available at http://localhost:8000

 ### Search
 Supports multiple search terms separated by spaces and searches for all matching cars in the list against name, year, and body type.
-> Nissan 2015 SUV
+> Nissan 2014 SUV

 ### Price Range
 Draggable price range selector with the active range highlighted in blue on the price-bucket graph (animates).
 The number of buckets in the graph can be changed at the top of js/beepi.js.